Free consultation

 • The sorrow, grief, and mental anguish of survivors.

-How Much is a Wrongful Death Case Worth?
+How Much Is My Wrongful Death Case Worth?

 There is no set or average amount of compensation paid for a wrongful death claim in Chicago.
 Rather, every case must be examined for specific details.
-No two wrongful death cases are exactly alike.
-If you ask your wrongful death lawyer how much compensation you can expect, you may get a ballpark estimate, but giving an exact figure would be impossible.
-These claims can be unpredictable.
+If you ask different Chicago wrongful death lawyers how much compensation you can expect, you may get a ballpark estimate.
+There are specific factors that can be taken into account to determine how much a case is worth.

 • The age of the deceased